Behind the scenes in the filming of ARTE’s 42, La réponse à presque tout (the answer to almost everything) episode on sound and hearing

 The CNRS has released a tongue-in-cheek “trailer” for the CNRS Images short film about the Cosmos project, “Le Piano Virtuose,” on its Zeste de Science YouTube channel.

-Thanks to the pandemic, the Lightning Talks, a highlight of the Sci Foo Camps, have moved online and many speakers have agreed to share their talks publicly.
-Putting (One’s) Heart Into Music (Chew, Orini, Lambiase EHJ CardioPulse) was one of the 5-minute talks at the inaugural event 13-15 May 2021.
+The Lightning Talks, a Sci Foo Camps highlight, has been covid-migrated online.
+Putting (One’s) Heart Into Music was one of the 5-minute talks at the inaugural event 13-15 May 2021

 Lawrence Fyfe, software engineer of the CosmoNote citizen science platform, and sound engineer / perception doctoral researcher Daniel Bedoya to answer questions on CosmoNote following video at World Audio Conference.